verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 draft: false
 ---

-This document describes some common problems you may encounter when using multicluster Verrazzano, and how to troubleshoot them.
+This document describes some common problems you might encounter when using multicluster Verrazzano, and how to troubleshoot them.

 If you created multicluster resources in the admin cluster, and specified a `placement` value in a managed cluster, then those resources will get created in that managed cluster.
 If they do not get created in the managed cluster, then